The Impact of Cognitive Stimulation and Nutritional Supplements on Early Childhood Development in Colombia

 Researchers used the Bayley-III scale of infant and toddler development to measure cognitive development.
-The scale has indicators on cognition, receptive language, expressive language, and motor skills.3 Researchers also measured children’s weight, height, and hemoglobin levels.
+The scale has indicators on cognition, receptive language,3 expressive language,4 and motor skills.5 Researchers also surveyed the mother or head of household to gather socioeconomic data, such as age, education level, and employment status of all household members. measured children’s weight, height, and hemoglobin levels.

-To understand what drove these improvements, researchers used the data from the randomized evaluation to model how different factors affected the development of the children in the study.
+To understand what drove these initial improvements, researchers used the data from the randomized evaluation to model how different factors affected the development of the children in the study.
 This analysis demonstrated that the improvements in cognitive development were driven by increased parental investment, encouraged by the home visits.
-Relative to the comparison group, parents in households that received the stimulation program increased material resources and time spent with their children by 24.8 and 36.1 percent, respectively.
+Researchers projected that relative to the comparison group, parents in households that received the stimulation program increased play materials and time spent with their children by 20.4 and 33.3 percent, respectively.
 Results demonstrated that material investments were the primary driver of children’s improvement in cognitive skills, and time investments were important in improving socio-emotional skills.